elbrihi/gamebackend-symfony6.1-php8.1-docker/README.md

             ]
         }

-1.3  the validation and unit testing with phpunit, the input should the "toMove" be not blank
+1.3  the validation and unit testing,

+the input should the "toMove" be not blank  and should have two choices "new_game" or "move"

             $ docker-compose exec php bash

             php vendor/bin/phpunit tests/unit/DtoSubscriberTest.php

+in your postman

-you will be recieve this data as json request
+if you send this data of player with empty toMove

     {
+        "toMove": "",
+        "gamedata": [
+            [
+            "X",
+            "",
+            ""
+            ],
+            [
+            "",
+            "",
+            ""
+            ],
+            [
+            "",
+            "",
+            ""
+            ]
+        ]
+    }

+you will  recieve this data as json request

+    {
         "code": 500,
         "message": "Object(App\\Dto\\Tictactoe\\PlayerDto).toMove:\n    This value should not be blank. (code c1051bb4-d103-4f74-8988-acbcafc7fdc3)\n"
+    }

+in the case :

+    {
+        "toMove": "nothing",
+        "gamedata": [
+            [
+            "X",
+            "",
+            ""
+            ],
+            [
+            "",
+            "",
+            ""
+            ],
+            [
+            "",
+            "",
+            ""
+            ]
+        ]
+    }

+you recieve json response at this format

+    {
+        "code": 500,
+        "message": "Object(App\\Dto\\Tictactoe\\PlayerDto).toMove:\n    this field should to take two choices move or new_game (code 8e179f1b-97aa-4560-a02f-2a8b42e49df7)\n"
     }